USS Papago: Major towing and salvage operations

 On 10 November, Papago towed the newly decommissioned destroyer USS Barry (DD-933) to the Naval Inactive Ship Maintenance Facility at the Philadelphia Naval Shipyard, reaching that facility on 12 March.

 Naval exercises & operations

 Papago did not participate in the Korean War, while she did perform towing operations in coastal waters and the Caribbean.
 Papago did participate in refresher training and towed gunnery targets in the Guantanamo Bay area from 11 March to 16 July 1957.
 She participated in NATO's Operation Strikeback, deploying to Scotland from 14 to 28 September 1957.
-Papago also participated in NASA's manned space flight program as a naval support vessel for the following missions:
+Papago also participated in NASA's crewed space flight program as a naval support vessel for the following missions: